Augmented Reality: What It Is in Terms of the Senses

 In the meantime, several options exist to create the essence of what products might feel like.
 Retailers can create a sense of touch through positioning elements in print ads that give shoppers a magnified view of the fibers a rug is made from so that shoppers can form an idea of the texture of those fibers and how they would feel to the touch.
 Inserting an AR component that shows the different threads on a sheet of paper and the sources of fibers the paper consists of, in their natural forms can induce a sense of the finished product’s feel or texture.
 Somebody tracking technology allows shoppers to see how products move.
 For example, a customer virtually trying on costumes that bounce when worn can move around to get an idea of how the costume would look in motion.
 In body tracking for virtual apparel try-on, to represent the feel of the apparel, advertisers might show pieces of their apparel on models walking down a runway or if the apparel is marketed as evening gowns or high school dance attire, watching models dance in flowing gowns or short, twirly skirts can give shoppers more tactile information about the apparel, they’re interested in purchasing online.
 Capturing the feel of wooden furniture may involve showing videos of the sanding and varnishing process so that consumers get a feel for the surface of the polished wood.

 Tapping into the power of the five senses, AR solutions are revolutionizing print ads and direct mail campaigns, to engage online shoppers in a more interactive immersive experience.
-Unified AR can help supercharge your ad campaigns!
-Contact us to learn more about how you can increase engagement, inform your visitors, and influence purchasing decisions with our self-service platform for AR solutions!

 Enter your details below if you would like to learn how Augmented Reality can supercharge your communication and marketing strategy.